-Calorie counts vary based on variety, but a cup of cooked beans will net about 200 calories.
+Calorie counts vary based on variety, but a cup of cooked dried beans will net about 200 calories.

 The vining plants do take up a fair amount of space, but they produce generously.
 Whole pumpkins and squash will last throughout the winter season.
 (Be sure to cook one up to indulge in this winter squash cheesecake!)

 A cup of cooked pumpkin or squash has about 50-80 calories, depending upon variety.
-(Plus?
-Pumpkin pie!)

 Related to carrots and parsley, parsnips are a root crop that needs a long growing season.
 I’ll be completely honest: I’ve not had a lot of luck growing parsnips.
 But that doesn’t mean you shouldn’t give them a try!
 It doesn’t get a lot of press, but the cream-colored veggie is good roasted, mashed, and in soups.

 More on growing parsnips here.

 A cup of parsnips nets about 100 calories.